hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

   - language tag: a two or three character code indicating language based on BCP 47 specification (e.g. "en")

 Examples:

-`dbr: London dbo:population "9,304,000"^^xsd:integer`
-> London's population is 9,304,000, an integer value.
+`dbr: London dbo:population "9,304,000"^^xsd:integer` $\Longleftrightarrow$ London's population is 9,304,000.

-`dbr: London rdfs:label "Londres"@es
-> London is called Londres in Spanish.
+`dbr: London rdfs:label "Londres"@es $\Longleftrightarrow$ London is called Londres in Spanish.

 ##### Blank Nodes
 Blank nodes are resources with URI.
 This happens when there is a lack of information about the resource, don't have an identifier, or the node isn't important enough to warrant a URI.
 Also, blank node can appear in subject and object of triples; however, it cannot appear as predicate position because it will be "too meaningless" and confusing.